 Is this a mandatory or voluntary system?

-It is a mandatory system for civil cases assigned to the Oakland County Court bench, as well as all Divorces without Children (DO) and specific cases in the Probate Court.
+It is a mandatory system for civil cases assigned to the Oakland County Circuit Court bench, as well as all Divorces without Children (DO).
 For further information, refer to the Court's website at http://www.oakgov.com/clerkrod/efiling/.

 What are the computer requirements for using the E-Filing System?